md-zaman/docker-learning/Mosh/Readme.md.txt

 1. Dockerfile: A Dockerfile contains instructions for building an image

 2. Contains:
     - FROM - To specify the base image.
+(The cut-down OS mentioned earlier)
     - WORKDIR - Working Directory.
 Once we specify this directory all the following command will be executed here
     - COPY - for copying files/ directories